 7 Indoor Houseplant Myths That Fooled Us Too

-We've got our mythbusting hat on.
-Not the lame click-bait myths that aren't really myths - but real, honest-to-goodness plant myths we know someone, somewhere, believes in right now.
+I've got my mythbusting hat on.
+Not the lame click-bait myths that aren't really myths - but real, honest-to-goodness plant myths I know someone, somewhere, believes in right now.
 Confession?
-There are a few we were guilty of falling for too...
+There are a few I was guilty of falling for too...

-Myth #1: Pots should have a layer of stones to help with drainage
+Myth #1: Pots should have a layer of stones or bark to help with drainage

 This myth got busted over 100 years ago (we didn't get the memo), when some white-coated dudes demonstrated water doesn't move easily from fine layers to coarser layers, and soil has its own water level.
 So until the soil is totally saturated (that's a bad thing), gravitational water won't budge down.